thaotruongrakuten/Redux-modularization/README.md

 - Reducer
 - Action

-All state definations and protocols are defined in Contract module (can be seperated).
+All state definations and protocols are defined in Contract module (can be seperated to CounterContract, RoomContract...).

 Problem: Cannot use storyboard or nib file (investigating...)